South Club: 2018–present: South Club's Europe tour & Japan tour, 20 and other plans

 At the start of 2018, Tae-hyun announced on his radio show that South Club would be touring across Europe, visiting London, Paris, Cologne, and Madrid in April.

 On January 27, the band hosted their first Music Fan Meeting of the year in Hong Kong, where they shot a music video for their upcoming album.

-A few weeks later, South Buyers Club announced that South Club's bassist Kim Eui-myeong left the band due to personal reasons.
+A few weeks later, South Buyers Club announced that South Club's bassist Kim Eui-myeong left the band for personal reasons.
 The band uploaded a video saying that they have a new bassist taking his place.
 On February 18, South Club performed at the Rolling Hall 23rd Anniversary Concert along with their new bassist Nam Dong-hyun.

 On March 28, 2018, South Buyers Club revealed that South Club will be touring in several places in Japan.